Dalat Eco Map (Vietnam)

-If you are vegan or want to lower your meat consumption, here you will find a 100% plant-based menu for breakfast, lunch and dinner!
-We especially recommend the burritos and avocado toast, so yummy!
-The ingredients for the dishes are almost all local and the chefs swap imported food for local whenever possible.
+If you are vegan, plant-based or just want to lower your meat consumption, here you will find a 100% plant-based menu for breakfast, lunch and dinner!
+We especially recommend the burritos and vegan fried chick’n (made from mushrooms!) so yummy!
+The ingredients for the dishes are almost all sourced from Vietnam and the chefs swap imported for local food whenever possible.

-In addition, Brew and Breakfast, doesn't sell any single-use-plastic and doesn't provide single-use items like straws or cutlery.
-For their guests, they provide free filtered water and buy things like soap and other supplies in bulk to limit the amount of packaging.
+In addition, Brew and Breakfast, doesn't sell any single-use-plastic.
+Their takeaway and disposable containers, straws, and cutlery are made from biodegradable materials.
+For their guests, they provide free filtered water and buy things like soap and other supplies in refillable bulk containers to limit the amount of packaging.

 When it comes to recycling garbage, the restaurant is a leading example in Dalat.
-Plastics and metals are recycled locally and food waste is donated to Eco-Dream Farmstay, an organic farm in Dalat which is also on the Dalat Eco-Map.
+Plastics and metals are recycled locally and food waste is donated to local farms.

 Apart from serving only vegetarian food to guests, the owner is environmentally-conscious and installed a no-plastic-bottle policy.